 They commonly are known to have a defect called wobble syndrome.

 This is a neurological symptom causing constant shaking of the snake’s head, making it unable to make precise or even quick movements.

-The snake will not develop this over time or just one day start experiencing it but will have the syndrome from birth.
+The snake will not develop this over time or start experiencing it one day but will have the syndrome from birth.

-A snake with wobble syndrome would have a difficult time putting live prey in the cage with it.
+A snake with wobble syndrome would have difficulty putting live prey in the cage with it.

 The side effects of selective breeding don’t necessarily shorten your snake’s lifespan, but it will change how it lives and alter how you care for it.

 How Many Ball Python Morphs Are There?

 Morphs have become increasingly popular as breeders attempt to bring new and exciting snakes to the table because breeding is a business and unique means of money.